How To Make Dried Orange Slices (Oven + Dehydrator)

 - Dry well.

 - With a sharp knife, cut each orange into thin slices that measure 1/4 inch thick.
-(A mandoline slicer can also be used.)
+(You can also use a mandoline slicer.)

 - Place the orange slices on paper towel, and cover with more paper towel.